About this Master's Degree (MA)

 Olivia Burton

-Faculty Leader Olivia joined The Northern School of Art at the beginning of 2017, after working in industry for over ten years.
-Olivia's career began with her working with a number of leading graphic design and advertising agencies.
-Olivia’s most recent role in the industry focused on internationalising a design and fit out company.
+Director of SAR / Head of Faculty Olivia joined The Northern School of Art in 2017, after working in industry for over twelve years.
+Olivia’s dual role as Director, focuses on the School’s approach to Research and Scholarly Activity while overseeing the leadership of the Visual Arts Faculty.
+Olivia is a specialist in higher education with her doctorate research focusing on Creative Art School pedagogy.
+Prior to join the School, Olivia's career began working with a number of leading graphic design and advertising agencies.
+Olivia’s most recent industry role focused on internationalising a design and interior company.
 Olivia led the brand campaign in the Middle East, managing a design team and leading international design projects for the hospitality industry.
-Operating freelance, Olivia developed an online design business to promote local and emerging design practitioners, winning a number of national and entrepreneurial awards.
+Furthermore, operating freelance, Olivia developed and led an award-winning ecommerce design business to promote local and emerging design practitioners.
 She is a regular guest speaker at Digital Leaders and Woman in Digital and had worked as an enterprise mentor.
-Olivia’s own practice has a digital focus.
-She is interested in digital and motion graphics and Olivia’s expertise is in research-driven, commercially orientated design.
+Olivia’s own practice has a digital focus and expertise is in research-driven, commercially orientated design.
 Her keen interest is in the area where design meets business.
 Olivia’s skills lie in developing the student’s ability to design commercially aware graphic and digital solutions.
 Qualifications: BA (Hons), MA, (Studying PhD), CIM, FHEA